NYPL/OpenAudio/README.md

 You can also contact any of the event volunteers wearing the blue shirts. 👕

-> All code you submit in the Open Audio Weekend should go to repositories you create in the [OpenAudio Organization](//github.com/nypl-openaudio)
+> **IMPORTANT:** All code you submit in the Open Audio Weekend should go to repositories you create in the [OpenAudio Organization](//github.com/nypl-openaudio).

-___

 ## Open Audio Weekend Code of Conduct